qchappat/BMENE-4460-2023-Project-Motion-Corretion/README.md

 Task: MRI image reconstruction

 > The time for training epoch is fixed to 14 mins.
-> Modify the max_len argument of VolumeDataset in `train.py` so that validation epoch is around 1 min.
+> The validation time can be (xtremely) long depending on your split.
+We would advise you to reduce the size of the validation set to 5/10%.
+You should not modify the max_len argument of the DataLoader because you want to keep the classes balanced.
 > Use `--debug` for code testing.
 > Adapt the different arguments of the command (--data-csv and --save-dir) depending on the dataset you want to train on.